PTA Initiation and Setup

 |Request for Expenditure Allocation PTA|

-|To make changes to ROLE-related attributes for Principal Owner
+Changes to ROLE-related attributes for Principal Owner

-Requesting Mass Changes to PTAs
+Mass changes to PTAs

 PTA Role Change Form